 Thanks in advance for the feedback, S.M.

-The preservation treatment is applied to the oxide matrix, and will stabilize it against wholesale diffusion of atmospheric moisture into the matrix itself.
-The treatment is absorbed into the body of the magnetic matrix, not the acetate backing.
+The preservation treatment is applied to the oxide matrix.
+This stabilizes the tape against wholesale diffusion of atmospheric moisture into the matrix itself.
+The treatment absorbs into the body of the magnetic matrix, not the acetate backing.
 It will not affect the stability or state of hydration of the acetate base material.

 Once magnetic tape (acetate or polyester backing) has been treated with preservative, very long term stability of the material is best achieved by storage under hermetic seal.
 This is done to maintain a relatively constant state of relative humidity.
 This separates the media from the at-large environment within which atmospheric moisture content (and temperature) are constantly changing.